rasmushyldgaard/Smart-ANPR-System/README.md

 ## To-Do List
 - Establish a connection between camera and MATLAB on Laptop. (**DONE**)
 - Capture an image of a car with the camera and process it with Get_Numberplate function and lprNet. (**DONE**)
-- Create a ThingSpeak Channel and write the read license plate to ThingSpeak Channel from MATLAB. (**DONE**)
+- Create a ThingSpeak Channel and write the detected license plate to ThingSpeak Channel from MATLAB. (**DONE**)
 - Create a QuestDB database and store registered license plates. (**DONE**)
 - Pull data from QuestDB database and read it on Particle Argon. (**DONE**)
 - Read from ThingSpeak Channel with Particle Argon and print the string to console. (**DONE**)